Safety and Study Abroad

 How safe is study abroad?
 While no program, domestic or international, can provide a 100% guarantee of safety, study abroad is neither safer nor more dangerous than studying in the United States.
 Students need to utilize maturity and act responsibly, regardless of whether their campus is across town, across the state, across the country, or across the world.

 At the same time, the health and safety of our students and faculty is a primary concern for APA.
-We have made every effort to make our programs and exchanges as safe as possible and that our students and faculty have the information they need to make safe and informed decisions.
+We have made every effort to make our programs and exchanges as safe as possible and to ensure that our students and faculty have the information they need to make safe and informed decisions.

 - Design programs that embody the best practices in the field of education abroad with regards to safety and security using resources such as SAFETI and NAFSA.